- Amelia Perry Apperson Scholarship

 Established November 16, 2007

-The Glenn and Frances Slye Scholarship was established following the death of Frances Slye.
+The Glenn and Frances Slye Scholarship was established following the death of Frances Slye, Glenn’s beloved wife of 53 years.
 The endowment honors Michael F. Anderson, husband of the Slyes' only daughter, Anne, and father of their only grandchild, Kyle Evan Anderson.

 Michael served his country as a chief warrant officer III in Operation Desert Storm.
 He was a special operations helicopter pilot whose duty was rescue missions inside the borders of Iraq.
 It was on one of these missions that his helicopter crashed and he lost his life.

-Because of Michael’s commitment to God, his country and his family, the scholarship will be given to Samford University undergraduate students enrolled in the Air Force ROTC program who demonstrate a Christian commitment in their lifestyle.
+Because of Michael’s commitment to God, his country and his family, this scholarship is awarded to Samford University undergraduate students enrolled in the Air Force ROTC program or whose parents are in active military service.

 Herman and Ruth Haas Scholarship